General Information - FAQs

 A: Yes.
 The Office of Career Placement is located in the Dennard Building, room 128.
 The Director of Career Placement is Mr. Michael Burnside.
 He can be reached at 404.225.4449 or email@example.com.
 Click here for info. on career placement services

 Q: What is Atlanta Technical College job placement rate for graduates?

 A: ATC has a 90 percent job placement rate.

 Q: What companies hire Atlanta Technical College students?

 A: Atlanta Technical College has a 90 percent job placement rate for our graduates.
 They are employed by a wide variety of local and regional businesses, including city, county, state and federal government agencies; local and regional restaurants and hotels, including Hyatt and Marriott hotels; national and international airlines, including Delta Air Lines and Northwest Airlines; automotive service companies, including BMW; law firms; local and regional hospitals; and medical offices and dental offices.

 Q: Does ATC offer day and evening classes?

 A: Yes, however, not all major programs offer courses in the evenings.
 There is also a wide array of courses offered online.
 Please go to www.atlantatech.edu/academics/Classschedule-onlinecourses.php for information about our online course schedule.

 Q: What is continuing education?

 A: The Continuing Education department develops short courses, workshops, and seminars for professional development and personal enrichment, usually not for academic credit toward a degree, diploma, or TCC.
-Certified and experienced instructors are employed to assist in the development and execution of course competences specific to the instructional requests of business and industry.
+Certified and experienced instructors are employed to assist in the development and execution of course competencies specific to the instructional requests of business and industry.
 On-site courses can be structured and scheduled to meet the needs of the community.
 Click here for a list of courses